Cosmic-Noir/key-quest/README.md

    - Try to maintain accuracy and speed to maximize your score.
    - Avoid letting words or letters strike the forcefield, which will reduce your health.
    - When the health bar reaches 0 or the timer runs out, the level will end.
 Win by surviving until the timer runs out.
+   - Used advanced difficulty settings to personalize your learning journey to your level!

 ### Project Management